addania/coding/src/pages/Querying_data_from_project_files.md

 `
 ```

-> Lets make our data beautiful in a table:
+> Let's make our data beautiful in a table:
 ```
 import React from "react"
 import { graphql } from "gatsby"